sawabond/GenericWebApi/README.md

 ## CI/CD

 These files can be viewed in github actions</br>
-Unit test running and report publishing are present on PRs to dev</br>
+Unit and integration test running and report publishing are present on PRs to dev</br>
 Deployment to Azure as Web Service is present</br>

 ## Contributing